Rick Scott: Tenure

-Trump administration
+First Trump administration

 In January 2019, Scott encouraged Trump to declare a national emergency to build a border wall if Congress would not give him the funds to do so.
 In February 2019, when Trump declared a national emergency, Scott applauded the decision.

 In April 2019, amid calls for an American military intervention in Venezuela, Scott said that the Maduro regime was perpetrating a "genocide" and that the U.S. was "not aggressive enough" about the situation.
 Fact-checkers and experts described Scott's assertion of a genocide as false and misguided.
 Scott called on the U.S. to position its military assets to be prepared to respond to events in Venezuela.

 In May 2020, Scott voted for an amendment co-sponsored by Senators Steve Daines and Ron Wyden that would have required federal intelligence and law enforcement agencies to obtain federal court warrants when collecting web search engine data from American citizens, nationals, or residents under the Foreign Intelligence Surveillance Act (FISA).

 After Supreme Court Justice Ruth Bader Ginsburg died on September 18, 2020, Scott sided with Senator Mitch McConnell and called on her replacement to be voted on before that year's presidential election.

 After Donald Trump lost the 2020 presidential election while making false claims of fraud, Scott voted to object to seating the electors from Pennsylvania but voted against the other objection raised for seating the electors from Arizona.
 Both objections were rejected by the Senate, 92–7 and 93–6, respectively.

 Biden administration

 In April 2021, Scott ran unopposed for the chairmanship of the National Republican Senatorial Committee and was formally selected on November 10, 2020, succeeding Senator Todd Young.

 In March 2021, Scott voted against the American Rescue Plan Act; after it passed, he called upon Florida and other states to reject federal assistance from the package.

-In May 2021, Scott voted against creating an independent commission to investigate the 2021 United States Capitol attack.
+In May 2021, Scott voted against creating an independent commission to investigate the January 6 United States Capitol attack.

 On March 10, 2022, Scott was one of 31 Republicans to vote against a $1.5 trillion spending bill that included $13.6 billion in military assistance for Ukraine's defense, arguing that it was filled with lawmakers' "pet" projects.
 On March 17, he was one of more than two dozen Senate Republicans who demanded that President Biden send Ukraine more support.